CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Well, only if the balance is right.

 When your gut bacteria are healthy and diverse, estrogen metabolism flows like Beyoncé on stage—graceful, powerful, and on point.
 But when the gut is imbalanced (due to antibiotics, processed food, stress, or hormone changes), that β-glucuronidase activity can go haywire.
-This can lead to excess circulating estrogen (which may fuel fibroids, PMS, breast tenderness, or mood swings) or not enough estrogen (cue vaginal dryness, low libido, or hot flashes).
+When gut balance is disrupted, estrogen metabolism can shift — which some women associate with changes in mood, comfort, and overall well-being during perimenopause.
 Source

 💡 Fun fact: Estrogen also feeds certain types of gut bacteria—so fluctuating levels during perimenopause or menopause can cause shifts in microbiota composition and diversity.